m3sserschmitt/libcryptography/README.md

 `cd /path/to/local/repository`

-You can build the project using cmake.
+Change directory to build.

+`cd build`.

+Now library can be compiled using `make`:

+`make`

+and if you want to build the static version of library too:

+`make static`

-Also you can checkout `./tests/main.cc` file for some examples on basic encryption & decryption with AES or RSA, RSA signing & verification with RSA and base64 encoding & decoding.
+Also you can checkout `./tests/main.cc` file for some examples on basic encryption & decryption with AES or RSA, RSA signing & verification and base64 encoding & decoding.
+You need to install the library on you system in order to compile this.

-You can install the library on your system using debian packages available into last release
+You can install the library on your system using debian packages available into last release.

 ## Authors